Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 Common Mistake: Some LLC owners use a coworking space or shared office as their registered agent address.
 This works only if someone at that address is authorized and trained to accept service of process on behalf of your LLC during all business hours.
 A receptionist who signs for packages is not the same as a registered agent — they need to know what service of process is and how to handle it.

-The Default and Cure Process
+The Default and Revocation Process

 Why Agent Resignations Catch Owners Off Guard